Describe at least one (1) business that is profitable and explains why you think it is enjoying financial success.

 ▪ Money Measurement Concept

-Money measurement concept in business refers to that only monetary transaction shall be recorded.
+The money measurement concept in business refers to the fact that only monetary transactions shall be recorded.

 4. Explain the following fundamental accounting concepts: